Who is Kramer & Frank, P.C.?

 Phone number: (314) 991-1177

-The best way to handle this is to work with a professional credit repair service.
-They have deleted millions of negative items from companies like Kramer & Frank for millions of clients nationwide.
+The most effective way to deal with Kramer & Frank is to work with a credit repair professional.
+They delete millions of negative items every year from companies like Kramer & Frank on behalf of their clients.

 Will Kramer & Frank sue me or garnish my wages?

 It’s possible, but if you work with a law firm like Lexington Law, you have nothing to worry about.
-They will help you dispute the collection account and possibly remove it from your credit report.
-It’s also quite possible that you may never hear from or have to deal with this law firm again.
+They help you dispute the collection account with the credit bureaus and possibly remove it from your credit report.
+It’s also possible that you never hear from or have to deal with this law firm again.

 Most collection agencies have numerous complaints filed against them with the Consumer Financial Protection Bureau (CFPB) and the Better Business Bureau (BBB).
 Most consumer complaints are about inaccurate reporting, harassment, or failure to verify a debt.
 If a debt collector is harassing you, you may want to consider filing a complaint.